 They have their own issues in their lives in their own little world.

 If you see them as dumb human beings who know nothing about life, then I call it child abuse.
 Pure and simple.

 You will be amazed to hear what they have to say.
 They are not stupid and if you listen and understand their issues, it will open a flood gate of trust and love.

-You mums and dads will be the person they confide in.
-In the long run, your lives will be so much easier.
+Mums and dads will be the person they confide in, so in the long run, your lives will be so much easier.

 Question 10: What Are The Benefits Of Playing Soccer?